Damaging Wind Gusts Up to 65 MPH in DC, Maryland, Northern Virginia

-Forceful winds gusting up to 55 to 65 mph will wallop the D.C. area Friday, and power outages are expected in areas north.
+Forceful winds gusting up to 60 mph will wallop the entire D.C. area Friday, and widespread power outages are expected.

-Friday will be sunny, with a high around 70°, but the wind could take down trees and power lines, Storm Team4 Meteorologist Chuck Bell says.

-Wind gusts in and around D.C. will reach 45 to 55 mph from early afternoon until after midnight.

-A wind advisory is in effect from noon until 2 a.m.
-Saturday for the D.C. and surrounding counties in Northern Virginia and Maryland.

-In areas north, wind gusts of 55 to 65 mph will be possible.
-A high wind warning is in effect until 2 a.m. in Frederick, Howard, Anne Arundel counties in Maryland and western Loudoun County in Virginia.
+A high wind warning was expanded to D.C.; parts of Montgomery and Prince George's counties in Maryland and parts of Arlington, Fairfax and Loudoun counties plus Alexandria, Fairfax and Falls Church in Virginia.
 Go here to see all severe weather alerts.

+Friday will be sunny, with a high around 70°, but sustained, high winds are strong enough to take down trees and power lines, Storm Team4 Meteorologist Chuck Bell says.

+Wind gusts in and around D.C. will reach up to 60 mph and northwest winds will blow 25 to 35 mph from early afternoon until after midnight.
+The high wind warning is set to be in effect until 2 a.m.
+Saturday.

+A wind advisory has been issued for Charles, Saint Mary's and Calvert counties in Maryland and Fauquier, Rappahannock, Stafford, Culpeper and Prince William counties plus Fredericksburg, Manassas and Manassas Park in Virginia.

+Northwest winds of 20 to 30 mph are expected with gusts up to 55 mph.

 Here are safety tips for high winds: